briantan050/TELUS_IoT_Getting_Started/README.md

 ### Setting Up Your Azure Account

-Microsoft’s Azure is incredibly useful cloud platform that has built-in support for IoT and allows for simple integration with several other services.
+We will be using Microsoft Azure to link the IoT device to the cloud.
+Azure is an incredibly useful cloud platform that has built-in support for IoT and allows for simple integration with several other services.

 If you don’t already have an Azure account you can sign up for a free trial which comes bundled with $250 of free credits: https://azure.microsoft.com/en-ca/

 Also make sure to check that you can create a Power BI account with the same email.
 Power BI